YodaEmbedding/easy-slurm/README.md

 )
 ```

-All job files will be kept in the `job_root` directory.
-Provide directory paths to `src` and `assets` -- these will be archived and copied to the `job_root` directory.
+All job files will be kept in the `job_dir` directory.
+Provide directory paths to `src` and `assets` -- these will be archived and copied to the `job_dir` directory.
 Provide a file path to an archive containing the `dataset`.
 Also provide Bash code in the hooks, which will be run in the following order:

 ```
 setup / setup_resume